Videogame Reviewer

 Had no idea about the Learning Co. easter egg guy I just lost an hr in Wikipedia, thx.
 Had forgot about Gertrude’s Puzzles!
 What do you think are TODAY’S best educational games (not that I won’t be getting Rocky’s Boots on an emulator for my kid)?

-Asked by mario about 12 years ago
+Asked by mario over 12 years ago

 I'm not familiar with today's educational games.
 I have never reviewed them, and I do not have kids, as I mentioned above. :)